infinera/terraform-infinera-ipm-modules/network-service/README.md

 3. In the working directory, if this is the first run, run **terraform init** to initialize and load Terraform IPM modules.
 4. Run **terraform apply -var-file="*ABC.tfvars*"**.
 ## Results
 The *XR Network1* network shall be created with hub module *PORT_MODE_HUB* and one leaf module *PORT_MODE-LEAF1*.
-For more information about the intent specification, please refer to the [Intent Specification](https://github.com/infinera/terraform-ipm_modules/blob/master/network-service/Intent.md)
+For more information about the intent specification, please refer to the [Intents and Usages](https://github.com/infinera/terraform-ipm_modules/blob/master/network-service/Intent.md)

 *The profile **network_profile1** specifies the system or user defined network configuration settings.
-For more information about profiles specification and their usages, please refer to the [Profile Specification](https://github.com/infinera/terraform-ipm_modules/blob/master/network-service/Profiles.md)*
+For more information about profiles specification and their usages, please refer to the [Profiles and Usages](https://github.com/infinera/terraform-ipm_modules/blob/master/network-service/Profiles.md)*

 # [Uses Cases](https://github.com/infinera/terraform-ipm_modules/blob/master/network-service/Use%20Cases.md)

+# Roles
+## Network Designer
+The network designer shall create the templates for the desired networks by defining the network intents and their profiles.
+These template shall be used by the network operators to create common or custom constellation networks across one or multiple regions.
+Please refer to the *Intents and Usages* and *Profiles and Usages* links above for more details.
+## Network Operator
+The network operators shall execute the specified network intent template to create and/or manage the network.
+As needed they can customize the network settings by overriding the profiles' settings.
+Please refer to the *Profiles and Usages* links above for more details.